motion/orbit/next.md

 - Crawler:
   * Setting panes to see stores crawls + run + see/manage results
   * Store crawl settings once completed so it can re-run
-  * Store proper url for each item so it can detect pinned
 - Ingest:
   * Knowledgebase
   * Slack